zwdzwd/transvar/README.md

 $ transvar config --download_hg19_anno
 ```
 will automatically download annotation from
-Ensembl, RefSeq, UCSC RefGene, GENCODE, AceView and UCSC knownGene to [install dir]/transvar.download directory or your local ~/.transvar.download.
+Ensembl, RefSeq, UCSC RefGene, GENCODE, AceView and UCSC knownGene to [install dir]/transvar.download directory or your local ~/.transvar.download if the installation directory is inaccessible.
+See "transvar config -h" for downloading more versions.

 ### Usage